FCC: Fully Connected Correlation for One-Shot Segmentation: Introduction

 However, \citet{raghu2021vision} observed significant differences between ViT~\cite{vit} and CNN.
 ViT captures more uniform representations with greater similarity between lower and upper layers than CNN.
 Therefore, features from ViT are less hierarchical than convolutional neural networks, making comparisons across different ViT layers a reasonable approach for uncovering detailed information at various levels.
 Also, the architecture of ViT allows to compute cross-layer correlation directly.
 Features from each layer in ViT maintain the same width and height with the same channels, making comparisons between different layers possible.
-The architecture of ResNet~\cite{Resnet} does not naturally support cross-layer comparisons.
-Due to pooling operations and convolution blocks with different channel sizes, features from different layers in ResNet have different channel dimensions and spatial resolutions.

-In this paper, we present Fully Connected Correlation~(FCC), a novel approach designed to enhance few-shot segmentation by leveraging cross-layer correlations in addition to traditional same-layer comparisons.
+In this paper, we present Fully Connected Correlation~(FCC), a novel approach designed to enhance one-shot segmentation by leveraging cross-layer correlations in addition to traditional same-layer comparisons.
 Unlike prior methods that typically rely on correlation maps generated from features at the same layer, FCC integrates correlations from multiple levels of the Vision Transformer~(ViT) encoder.
 This enables FCC to capture a richer and more nuanced understanding of the target object, improving segmentation in complex scenarios where the appearance, scale, or structure of the object in the query image differs significantly from the support images.
+We summarize our key contributions as follows:

 \begin{itemize}[topsep=-3pt, noitemsep]

 \item We propose fully connected correlation~(FCC).
 FCC captures rich cross-layer information, enabling a network to integrate target features across multiple layers.
 This approach enhances the model's ability to construct a more comprehensive and robust feature representation.